tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 : Subtype determines which chest.
 Each level has its own list of chests, so chest 01 on level 1 has different contents from chest 01 on level 2.

-$05: Monster encounter, random : A random monster encounter based on the current dungeon level.
+$05: Monster encounter, random.
+: A random monster encounter based on the current dungeon level.
 If you re-load from the save, you may find that a different number of monsters appear.
 Monster squares are fixed and can be visually identified by a shadow on the floor.